Lead paint removal from a home in New Orleans (AN/Bart Everson)

 European Commission President Ursula von der Leyen and European Council President Charles Michel at the E.U. budget and rescue summit (AN/E.U.)

 July 21, 2020

-(AN ) — European Union leaders on Tuesday wrapped up acrimonious negotiations at a four-day summit to send a €1.8 trillion seven-year budget plan to European Parliament that includes a €750 billion coronavirus recovery fund for countries hardest hit by the pandemic.
+European Union leaders sent a €1.8 trillion seven-year budget plan to European Parliament that includes a proposed €750 billion coronavirus recovery fund.

 A home factory in Angola's main port and capital Luanda (AN/Beth Balboni)

 Four anti-poverty international organizations called on G-20 finance ministers to cancel debts in poor nations so they can deal with the COVID-19 pandemic.

 World Health Organization Director-General Tedros Adhanom Ghebreyesus (AN/WHO)

 WHO warned there will be “no return to the ‘old normal’ for the foreseeable future” as COVID-19 spreads and too many governments fail to act effectively.

 A young man prepares roasted maize atop a World Food Program carton in Yemen (AN/H. Veit)